surendranb/runsight-core/README.md

 ---

-## 🎯 What is RunSight Web?
+## 🎯 What is RunSight Core?

-RunSight Web connects to your Strava account and provides **10+ specialized insights** about your running performance, including:
+RunSight Core connects to your Strava account and provides **10+ specialized insights** about your running performance, including:

 - 📈 **Performance Trends** - Track pace, distance, and consistency over time
 - 🌤️ **Weather Impact** - See how temperature, humidity, and wind affect your runs